SasView/sasview/src/sas/sasgui/perspectives/fitting/media/plugin.rst

 .. note:: If some code blocks are not readable, expand the documentation window

+Introduction
+^^^^^^^^^^^^

+There are currently two ways to add your own models to SasView:

+* Using the :ref:`Custom_Model_Editor`
+* By Writing a Plugin Model

+The Custom Model Editor lets you combine *existing* SasView library models.
+For anything more complex, or if you want to apply polydispersity to parameters, you will need to write a Plugin Model.

 Overview
 ^^^^^^^^

-You can write your own model and save it to the the SasView *plugin_models* folder
+If you write your own model and save it to the the SasView *plugin_models* folder

   *C:\\Users\\[username]\\.sasview\\plugin_models* (on Windows)

-The next time SasView is started it will compile the plugin and add it to the list of *Customized Models* in a FitPage.
-It is recommended that an existing model be used as a template.
+the next time SasView is started it will compile the plugin and add it to the list of *Customized Models* in a FitPage.

 SasView has three ways of writing models: